INFORMSJoC/2023.0291/data/README.md

 ### Collection Volume Data

-Collection volume data is in 'data.csv' which has 202 rows and 17 columns.
-For more details please check the paper.
+Synthetic collection volume data is in 'data.csv'.
+Due to privacy concerns, we processed the original data to generate synthetic data, which is only used to verify the feasibility of the experiment.
+For more details, please check the paper.

 ### Stock Data